PratikSherke/Smart-Text-Analysis-usin-NLP/README.markdown

 - **MarianMT (Translation)**:
   - **BLEU Score**: 0.82

 Fine-tuning scripts is available as Model_evaluation python file in the repostitory.
-Datasets are available in the repository as 'bert_model',t5_model' and 'marian_model'.
+Datasets for fine tuning and training are available in the repository as 'Data file'.

 ## 🚀 Getting Started